SwiftERM Hyper-personalisation for ecommerce email marketing

 What is interesting is that even novice consumers, with limited practical knowledge of wine, constitute a distinct market segment because they display common tendencies when evaluating and choosing wine, which marketers should creatively tap into.

-This study lays an important foundation for more in-depth studies into the influence of product knowledge on wine purchasing behaviour, taking additional attributes into consideration.
+This study lays an important foundation for more in-depth studies into the influence of product knowledge on wine purchasing behaviour, considering additional attributes.
 Wine labels and bottle characteristics, for example, could be included in the product attribute mix as visual cues can steer consumers in very clear directions.

-In line with the global focus on terroir in wine, region did in fact have the greatest influence on wine drinkers when considering both novices and experts.
-All this underlines why personalising marketing product selection to each consumer is essential for online wine ecommerce, and general DTC sales.
+In line with the global focus on terroir in wine, the region did have the greatest influence on wine drinkers when considering both novices and experts.
+All this underlines why hyper-personalising marketing product selection to each consumer is essential, for online wine ecommerce, and general DTC sales.

 Share :